3mdeb/96boards-docs-wiki/Getting-Started-Guild---2015.11.md

 Then install the update using the downloaded files.

 Note: the ptable must be flashed first.
 Wait for a few seconds after the reboot command to allow the bootloader to restart using the new partition table.
+(Example goes with 8G)
 ```
 $ sudo fastboot flash ptable ptable-aosp-8g.img
 $ sudo fastboot reboot
 $ sudo fastboot flash boot boot_fat.uefi.img
 $ sudo fastboot flash cache cache.img
 $ sudo fastboot flash system system.img
-$ sudo fastboot flash userdata userdata.img
+$ sudo fastboot flash userdata userdata-8gb.img
 ```

 When flashing is completed power down the HiKey, remove Link 5-6 and power up the HiKey.
 You may now use the AOSP operating system.
 Note the first time boot up will take a couple of minutes.